KeplerOps/insight/PROMPTS.md

 Is this level ready to support design of the next level?
 (Yes/No) If no, what must be addressed first?

+STOP after designing this level and wait for the user to provide feedback.
 ```

 ### Interface Review